simonhb1990/RACIPE-1.0/README.md

 Paper to cite:
 Huang, Bin, Mingyang Lu, Dongya Jia, Eshel Ben-Jacob, Herbert Levine, and Jose N. Onuchic.
 "Interrogating the topological robustness of gene regulatory circuits by randomization."
 PLoS computational biology 13, no. 3 (2017): e1005456.

-This code has used PCG Random Number Generation script by Melissa O'Neill
+This code has used PCG Random Number Generation script by Melissa O'Neill<br />
 ------------------------------------------------------------------<br />

 # Make RACIPE 1.0